Chartered Institute of Arbitrators: Academic and professional resources

-As the professional body for dispute resolution, CIArb seeks to advance and promote research, academic thought and new professional policy and practices concerning dispute resolution as a Learned Society.
+As the professional body for dispute resolution, CIArb seeks to advance and promote research, academic thought and new professional policy and practices concerning dispute resolution as a learned society.
 It works closely with academic institutions and other professional bodies across the world.

 CIArb provides professional information and guidance to support the professional work of its members and also helps users of dispute resolution methods.

-Legal services and information includes articles, case law, regulations, professional guidelines and model clauses.
+Legal services and information include articles, case law, regulations, professional guidelines and model clauses.

 Members can visit the Maughan Library in London, which now hosts the CIArb back library, and access an online bookshop with dispute resolution titles available at discounted prices.

 Membership

 Membership of the institute can be gained through qualification or experience routes.
 CIArb membership embraces a wide range of occupational backgrounds and academic disciplines.
 CIArb provide different grades of membership to suit individual skills, knowledge and experience.
 The following grades of membership are offered: